-(E) Abeyance Fees
+(F) Abeyance Fees

 In the event that a claim is placed in abeyance for any reason other than by order of the court, the AAA shall keep the claim in abeyance with consent of all parties without charge for up to 365 calendar days.
-If the parties consent to keeping a claim in abeyance for any additional time, the requesting party shall pay an administrative fee of \$400 to the AAA to hold the claim in abeyance for an additional 365 calendar days.
-Any additional requests to hold the matter in abeyance shall require consent of the parties and the payment of an additional administrative fee.
+If the parties consent to keeping a claim in abeyance for any additional time, the requesting party shall pay to the AAA an administrative fee of \$500 to hold the claim in abeyance for an additional 365 calendar days.
+Any additional requests to hold the matter in abeyance shall require consent of all parties and the payment of an additional administrative fee.
 In the event that the requesting party fails to pay the required fee, the AAA shall administratively dismiss the matter on notice to all parties.